DataWithMowa/Cisco-Data-Analytics-Essentials/README.md

 * **Outcome:** The final results were visualized in Tableau, producing an interactive dashboard that revealed \[Mention a key insight or finding, e.g., "a strong correlation between GDP and renewable energy adoption"].

 This portfolio serves as a concrete demonstration of my readiness to turn raw data into actionable business intelligence.

-This description is approximately 320 words and provides a professional overview of your skills and the repository's contents.

-Would you like me to help you brainstorm a strong **Project Name** for the "Featured Project" section?